bamru-truck/bamru_truck/misc/ghci/README.md

-# Experimental CI Server
+# GitHub CI Server

+WORK IN PROGRESS - do not use in production.

 An experiment to test the feasability of a custom-built CI server to use in place of Jenkins.

 Inspired by: https://developer.github.com/guides/building-a-ci-server/